 The Bank performs analyses of unamortised intangible assets on an annual basis or more frequently if indicators of impairment exist.
-The Bank's analysis date was changed in the prior period to align with the new financial reporting date of September 30.
 If actual results are not consistent with management's assumptions and estimates, the Bank may be exposed to an additional impairment charge associated with unamortised intangible assets.

-Impairment is measured as the excess of the carrying amount over the estimated recoverable amount, being the higher of fair value or value in use.
+Impairment is measured as the excess of the carrying amount over the estimated recoverable amount, being the higher of fair value less costs to sell or value in use.